A complete guide to snorkeling in Cabo San Lucas

 Again, do we share this wonderful secret?
 So, this isn’t a beach for snorkeling, but it’s perfect for walking and enjoying solitude.
 Located in San Jose del Cabo, you have to feel like you’re completely lost to actually get here.
 Where do you park?
 Um, I guess on the side of the road close to the Buzzard’s Bar & Grill (such a cute B&B/restaurant on the beach).

 The coolest thing about East Cape Beach is actually the tide pools.
 Bare with me and imagine what I’m telling you about: picture an enormous drill making huge holes in the flat rocks, some the size of five-gallon buckets and others much larger.
 Really, the sealife in the tide pools and the beautiful long snail shells you’ll find are the reason for heading here.

-Get here: head through San Jose del Cabo and follow the signs for Puerto Los Cabos.
+Head through San Jose del Cabo and follow the signs for Puerto Los Cabos.
 You’ll follow Camino Cabo Este (East Cabo Road) until you’re down at the beach.
 If you come to a traffic circle, head down the hill.
 If you come to another road but it’s still titled Camino Cabo Este, head down the hill.
 When you see the Buzzard’s place, you’ll now you’re in the right area.
-Hit the beach, tide pools to the left.
+Park your care, hit the beach, tide pools are to the left.
+Google Maps link here.